JuncoDH/CompetitiveProgramming/README.md

   - Check that you are running the correct test case.
   - Sometimes you can create a solution just defining a[i][j] := i*j;
   - N queen problem always has a solution for N > 3.
+  - Euler formula in a planar graph v + f = e + 2, count the total space.
+  - Handshaking lemma sum of degree = 2*e.